XFuryuss/Mocab-s-brain/README.md

 # Mocab's brain
-Brain for Mocab coded in C, C++, Python, JS (However Mocab chose to not use brin)
+Brain for Mocab coded in various languages (However Mocab chose to not use brin)

 Original C code by XFuryus\
 C++, Python, Visual Basic.NET code by Dalatexcoder\